HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuringAD.md

       - The `AzureAD01` isn't a fixed value.
 Pick anything that makes it clear for you.
 We strongly suggest to use the value as the filename too.
       - The `aud` parameter is the Application ID in [Expose an API](#api-definition) (the `id` parameter in the manifest, **not** the Application ID URI).
       - The `iss` parameter might be different from what the `openid-configuration` reports.
 So compare the values.
-We have seen the URL changed from `https://login.microsoftonline.com/[your-tennantid-here]/v2.0` to `https://sts.windows.net/[your-tennantid-here]/`, if that is so you need to specify it here.
+We've seen the URL changed from `https://login.microsoftonline.com/[your-tennantid-here]/v2.0` to `https://sts.windows.net/[your-tennantid-here]/`, if that's so you need to specify it here.
       - Currently, Azure AD doesn't return the `alg` claim in the `jwks_uri`, you have to specify it here.

 3. Restart Domino REST API.